athtareq/finance/README.md

 # What did we learn
 if someone has the genius idea (read: very bad practice) of creating a bunch of methods that return hundreds of values with **print** functions, then you either tell them off or you just cram them into pd.DataFrames and jsonify the sh\*t out of them.

-i also tinkered a bit with JavaScript, Reactjs and flask but at what cost ?
+i also tinkered a bit with Reactjs and flask but at what cost ?

 # Feautures
 ***Portfolio optimisation***